 Individualized tutoring designed to assist students to increase their success in college.
-Content varies depending on course subject matter and may include assistance with course work, homework, exam preparation or grade improvement.
-This is a free, noncredit, zero-unit course where tutoring is provided by college staff or student tutors under faculty supervision.
-May be repeated 9 times.
-P/NP
+Content varies depending on course subject matter and may include assistance with course work, homework, exam preparation for grade improvement.
+This is a free, noncredit, open-entry/ open-exit course where tutoring is provided by college staff or student tutors under faculty supervision.
+P/NP/SP